Rajesh-DataAnalyst/HealthCare-Data-Visualization-By-Tableau/README.md

 9. Age Distribution:
    - A bar chart showing the age distribution of patients.
 10. Medical Condition Breakdown:
     - A tree chart visualizing the occurrence of various medical conditions.
+11. Interactivity filter added to "Billing Amount By Year"

 ---